 Therefore, I will employ some other method to find out the value of k.

 I employed Silhouette and David Bo..
 Index method.
-At first I was not able to find an optimal value for k since elbow method was not good, gave the k value as 2, and dbi gave it as 10.
+At first I was not able to find an optimal value for k since elbow method was not good, silhouette gave the k value as 2, and dbi gave it as 10.

-Later, I realized that it was because I was considering the categorical value This was throwing off the model’s accuracy and misleading it since categorical value column when converted to numeric does not depict a continuous relationship.
+Later, I realized that it was because I was considering the categorical value in training the model.
+This was throwing off the model’s accuracy and misleading it since categorical value column when converted to numeric does not depict a continuous relationship.
 Scaling them introduces an artificial relationship and throws off the model.

 The Silhouette Score measures how well each data point fits into its assigned cluster (higher is better).